Understanding Food Cravings: 6 Key Reasons Explained

 Are cravings signs of deficiency?

-Sometimes cravings are a sign of nutritional deficiency, while other times cravings are a sign of an emotional deficiency or an unmet emotional need.
+Cravings can sometimes be a sign of nutritional deficiency, while other times, they can be a sign of an emotional deficiency or an unmet emotional need.

-If you find yourself craving certain foods, it might be your body’s way of telling you that it needs certain nutrients.
+If you find yourself craving certain foods, your body might be telling you that it needs certain nutrients.

 Craving sweets could be a sign that you need more carbohydrates, craving salty foods could be a sign that you need more sodium, and craving fatty foods could be a sign that you need more fat.

-• If you are craving sweets, try to satisfy your craving with something like fruit instead of cake or cookies.
+• If you are craving sweets, try to satisfy your craving with fruit instead of cake or cookies.

-• If you are craving salty foods, try to satisfy your craving with something like popcorn instead of chips.
+• If you are craving salty foods, try to satisfy your craving with popcorn instead of chips.

-• And if you are craving fatty foods, try to satisfy your craving with something like nuts or avocado instead of fried food.
+• If you are craving fatty foods, try satisfying your craving with nuts or avocado instead of fried food.

-If you find yourself craving certain foods when you’re feeling certain emotions, it might be because you’re using food to cope with those emotions.
+If you crave certain foods when you’re feeling certain emotions, it might be because you’re using food to cope with them.

-For example, if you find yourself craving ice cream when you’re feeling sad, it might be because you’re using ice cream as a way to comfort yourself.
+For example, if you find yourself craving ice cream when you’re feeling sad, it might be because you’re using ice cream to comfort yourself.

 An unconscious force within you might have a belief about sadness.

-While you may consciously recognize sadness is a part of life, an unconscious part of you from childhood may think sadness is a sign of failure, low worth or danger.
+While you may consciously recognize sadness as a part of life, an unconscious part of you from childhood may think sadness is a sign of failure, low worth, or danger.

-So whenever you feel sad, even a tiny bit, the unconscious part of you blocks out sadness with food!
+So whenever you feel sad, even a bit, your unconscious part blocks out sadness with food!

-In this case, learning how to process sadness, your unconscious dynamics, and how it relates to food is important.
+In this case, it is essential to learn how to process sadness, your unconscious dynamics, and how they relate to food.

-If you are struggling with cravings, emotions and food – particularly the unconscious forces – then it’s best you see a Food Cravings Coach.
+If you are struggling with cravings, emotions, and food—particularly the unconscious forces—it’s best to see a Food Cravings Coach.

 Tell me the meaning of “craving”?